Lillysmart/IWA1/README.md

 # IWA1
-created a tallycount program using Javascript , html and css.
+A tallycount program created with Javascript , html and css.
 ## (-) button:

 |User story in Gherkin|